sandstreamdev/std/README.md

 ###### Questions

-- How to stop propagation and prevent default at once?
+- How to stop event propagation and prevent default at once?

 ##### openInNewTabIntent